-The Museum’s major mission is to redefine and to preserve the historical past for future generations.
-Notably, the Museum provides a public space for presentation, exploration and discussion of the most relevant aspects of forced labor and political unfreedom in the USSR.
+The Museum’s mission is to preserve the historical memory and redefine the past for the sake of the future.
+The Museum is aimed at becoming a public space for presenting, exploring, and discussing the most relevant aspects of the history of the mass repression, forced labor, and the lack of political freedom in the USSR.

-The opening ceremony of the GULAG History Museum in the new building took place on October 30, 2015.
+The opening ceremony of the GULAG History Museum in the new building took place on 30 October 2015.

-The museum organizes stationary and mobile exhibitions based on the main collections and in collaboration with other museums, archives, institutes, publishing houses, monasteries, public organizations, cultural and educational centers, centers of modern art, as well as collectors, artists, and photographers.
+The Museum organizes stationary and mobile exhibitions based on the main collections and in collaboration with other museums, archives, institutes, publishing houses, monasteries, public organizations, cultural and educational centers, centers of modern art as well as collectors, artists, and photographers.